 There are currently two groups who provide bioinformatics analyses services using the HPC4Health on a cost-recovery basis for Canadian researchers.
-For more information please contact either the Centre for Computational Medicine Jorge Gonzalez-Outeirino or the Princess Margaret Bioinformatics Service Richard Wintle or Elaine C Change.
+For more information please contact either the Centre for Computational Medicine Jorge Gonzalez-Outeirino or the Princess Margaret Bioinformatics Service Richard Wintle or Elaine C Chang.

 Potential Partners with HPC4Health

 The HPC4Health is ready to accept new member institutions to join the consortium.
 Institutions provide hardware into the HPC4Health, share operational costs, and in return have access to the cloud computing infrastructure to run their compute jobs in a secure setting that can flex up or down in scale based on workload.
-If your institution is interested in joining as a member, please contact Richard Wintle or Elaine C Change for more information.
+If your institution is interested in joining as a member, please contact Richard Wintle or Elaine C Chang for more information.